developer-vic/print-preview-pdf-modifier/README.md

 2. **Shopify Setup**: A "Process with Packlink" button appears on order detail pages
 3. **On-Demand Processing**: When button is clicked on an order page:
    - Extracts shipment ID from order page header
-   - Opens Packlink tab and filters by shipment ID
+   - Opens Packlink tab and navigates directly to the shipment via deep link
    - Extracts tracking number from carrier section
    - Triggers print of shipping label
    - Returns to Shopify order page and fills tracking number + sets carrier to LaPoste